 The project has explored the existing body of knowledge featuring general examples of citizen science work as well as examples of citizen science integrated in the CH and humanities context.
-These examples have been gathered and commented on within the online CIVIC EPISTEMOLOGIES Registry of Resource.30 The Registry contains two kinds of knowledge necessary to start up and run projects with citizen engagements: (1) What can be a subject of research and what role can citizens play in the research, and (2) How to develop and implement a project.31
+These examples have been gathered and commented on within the online CIVIC EPISTEMOLOGIES Registry of Resource27.

 Specifically designed user studies were also carried out, aimed at investigating similarities and differences in requirements of various stakeholders.
-Web surveys were combined with expert consultations within the project consortium, and with a programme of focus groups that captured the opinions of different stakeholders (policy makers with a focus group held in Malta, citizen organisations with a focus group held in Sweden, and citizen scholars with a focus group held in Spain)32.
-Specific workshops were also held in Malta in November 2014 (on
+Web surveys were combined with expert consultations within the project consortium, and with a programme of focus groups that captured the opinions of different stakeholders (policy makers with a focus group held in Malta, citizen organisations with a focus group held in Sweden, and citizen scholars with a focus group held in Spain)28.
+Specific workshops were also held in Malta in November 2014 (on requirements), in Leuven in February 2015 (on the Roadmap), and in Budapest in July 2015 (on CH institutions innovation).